huangwei-pku/huangwei-pku.github.io/research.md

 **How do Spot Price and Future Price Affect Healthcare Usage?
 Evidence from Quasi-Experiments in China.** with Jin Feng, Hong Song, and Zhen Wang.

 **How Does Household Consumption Respond to Pension Increases?
-Evidence from Monthly Panel Data in Urban China** with Mi Luo, Yinghao Pan, and Hong Song.
+Evidence from Monthly Panel Data in Urban China.** with Mi Luo, Yinghao Pan, and Hong Song.

+**Gender Peer Effects and Social Determinants in High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.

 **Unawareness of Unhealthiness, Information Provision, and Health Insurance Participation among the Elderly.** with Mi Luo.